Gifts and wills

-It can be difficult to refuse a well meant gift from a grateful patient or family member.
-If you are a nurse or a midwife, the Nursing and Midwifery (NMC) Code section 21 states you should:
+It can be difficult to refuse a well-meant gift from a grateful patient or family member.
+If you are a nurse, midwife or nursing associate, the Nursing and Midwifery (NMC) Code section 21 states you should:

-Uphold your position as a registered nurse or midwife.
+Uphold your position as a registered nurse, midwife or nursing associate.
 To achieve this, you must....refuse all but the most trivial gifts, favours or hospitality as accepting them could be interpreted as an attempt to gain preferential treatment.

 If you are aware that a patient, an ex-patient or a family member is considering leaving you a gift in a will, you should document this at work and seek immediate advice from your manager.
-Discuss section 21 of the NMC Code with them.
+Discuss section 21 of the NMC Code with them, along with any local policy that covers gifts and bequests.

-There is nothing in law preventing a nurse, midwife or healthcare practitioner from being a witness to a will.
+There is nothing in law preventing a nurse, midwife, nursing associate or health care practitioner from being a witness to a will.

 It is worth bearing in mind the following points before agreeing to do so: